indre-idenfy/Documentation/pages/tutorials/admin-platform/RegisterNewManager.md

 # Register new manager account
 This tutorial shows you how you can register your colleague to administration platform.

+Please note, that managers with advanced permissions are allowed to create new managers.

 ## Register with base permissions
 - Login to your current manger account in administration platform (https://admin.idenfy.com).<br>
 <kbd><img src="https://github.com/idenfy/Documentation/blob/master/resources/tutorials/admin-platform/SignIn.png" alt="Header example." width="400"></kbd>
 <br>

-- Navigate to tabs in the top and find "register" tab.<br>
+- Navigate to tabs in the top and find "register" tab.
+If you do not see this tab - your account does not have sufficient permissions.
+Contact your colleague who has them.<br>
 <kbd><img src="https://github.com/idenfy/Documentation/blob/master/resources/tutorials/admin-platform/FindRegister.png" alt="Header example." width="400"></kbd>
 <br>